Striverzhou/DELncRNAs-Driven-by-CNV/README.md

 **perl prepareChi.pl** # Preparing the input file for Chi-Square Test, the output file is 'chiInput.txt'.

 **Rscript chi.R** #The chi-square test was used to analyze whether there is a significant difference in the CNV of lncRNA in normal tissue samples and tumor samples.
 The Bonferroni method was used to correct the p-value and lncRNAs with CNVs with adjusted.
-The output file is 'chiResult.txt'.
+The output files are 'chiResult.txt' and 'diffCNV_lncRNAs.txt'.

 #Plot the circle map of lncRNA CNVs